 The Company was incorporated on April 11, 2000 and was transitioned under the Business Corporations Act (BC) on June 17, 2004.
 The address of the Company's registered office is Suite 312 - 837 West Hastings Street, Vancouver, BC, Canada V6C 3N6.
 The Company remained without a business asset until March 2003, when the Company negotiated a number of agreements to option and acquire interests in various mineral concessions located in Argentina.
 In December 2003, the Company completed its initial public offering and commenced trading on the TSX Venture Exchange ("TSX-V") under the symbol "AMS".
 In December 2008, the Company consolidated its outstanding common shares on a 10 for 1 basis and changed its name to Panthera Exploration Inc. (formerly Amera Resources Corporation) trading on the TSX-V under the symbol "PNX".
-In January 2012, the Company changed its name to Iron South Mining Corp. (formerly Panthera Exploration Inc.) trading on the TSX-V under the symbol "LIT".
+In January 2012, the Company changed its name to Iron South Mining Corp. (formerly Panthera Exploration Inc.) trading on the TSX-V under the symbol "IS".
+In September 2016, the Company changed its name to Argentina Lithium & Energy Corp. (formerly Iron South Mining Corp.) trading on the TSX-V under the symbol "LIT".

 The Company is a junior mineral exploration company engaged in the business of acquiring, exploring and evaluating natural resource properties and either joint venturing or developing these properties further or disposing of them when the evaluation is completed.
-The Company's material mineral property interests are located in the Argentina.
+The Company's material mineral property interests are located in Argentina.
 The Company is actively looking for exploration projects to acquire and advance in South America.
 As of the date of this MD&A, the Company has not earned any production revenue, nor found any proven reserves on any of its properties.
 The Company is a reporting issuer in British Columbia and Alberta.